zqpang/CICL/README.md

 python train.py
 ```
 We used 2 GPUs to train our model.
 You can make modifications according to the specific device, with the command -- cuda.

+## Acknowledgements
+Some parts of the code is borrowed from [MaskCL](https://github.com/MingkunLishigure/MaskCL).
+Thanks to [MaskCL](https://github.com/MingkunLishigure/MaskCL) for the opening source.